alperen3160/roblox-univarsal-slient-aimbot/README.md

 🟪 Highlight Boxes:

-Adds glowing outlines (highlight boxes) around other players, making them easier to spot through walls.
+Adds glowing outlines (highlight boxes) around other players, making them easier to spot through walls,

-Added rainbow
+🌈Added rainbow.

 🏃 WalkSpeed & JumpPower Sliders:
 A GUI lets you adjust how fast you move and how high you jump in-game.